San Francisco Zoo tiger attacks: First attack

 On December 22, 2006, as veteran zookeeper Lori Komejan was feeding Tatiana through the enclosure's grill, Tatiana clawed and pulled Komejan's right arm through the grill and bit it.

-The injury resulted in several surgeries and skin grafts, and left Lori Komejan's arm severely scarred and permanently impaired.
+The injury resulted in several surgeries and skin grafts, leaving Komejan's arm severely scarred and permanently impaired.

 The California Occupational Safety and Health Administration determined that the zoo had inadequate safety precautions and staff training and fined it $18,000.

 Komejan sued the zoo, settling in 2008 on undisclosed terms.

 The tiger cage was remodeled and re-opened in September 2007.

 Second attack

 Shortly after closing time on December 25, 2007, Tatiana escaped from her open-air enclosure, killing 17-year-old Carlos Eduardo Sousa Jr. and injuring brothers Amritpal "Paul" Dhaliwal and Kulbir Dhaliwal (19 and 23 years old, respectively).
-The three men had been witnessed throwing objects at and taunting the animal.
+The three individuals had been witnessed throwing objects at and taunting the animal.

 Afterwards, the two brothers fled to the zoo cafe 300 yd away, which was locked.
 An employee heard their screams and called 9-1-1 at 5:07 pm.

 The emergency response was delayed, first because cafe employees said in their call that they suspected that the screaming person was mentally ill and that there was no actual animal attack, and later because zoo security guards were enforcing a lockdown to prevent Tatiana from escaping the zoo grounds.

-Armed officials found Tatiana with Kulbir Dhaliwal, but held fire at first for fear of hitting Dhaliwal.
+Armed officers found Tatiana with Kulbir Dhaliwal, but held fire at first for fear of hitting Dhaliwal.
 They created a distraction which caused the tiger to turn towards the officers, who shot her through the forehead.

 The Dhaliwal brothers received deep bites and claw wounds on their heads, necks, arms, and hands.
 They left the hospital on December 29.

 Sousa was found dead near the tiger grotto with blunt-force injuries to his head and neck, many punctures and scratches to his head, neck and chest, skull and spinal fractures, and a cut to his jugular vein.

 The Association of Zoos and Aquariums said the attack was the first time a visitor had been killed by an escaped animal at a member zoo since the Association's founding in 1924.

 The zoo was closed until January 3, 2008.